rohan2794/lvm-localpv-local/README.md

 provisioner: local.csi.openebs.io
 ```

-Check the doc on [storageclasses](docs/storageclasses.md) to know all the supported parameters for LVM-LocalPV
+Check the doc on [storageclasses](docs/storageclasses.md) to know all the supported parameters for LocalPV-LVM

 ##### VolumeGroup Availability